terra-money/docs/docs/dev/spec-governance.md

 Governance is the process through which participants within the Terra network can effect change on the protocol by submitting petitions known as "proposals," arriving at a popular consensus when a threshold amount of support has been reached for it.
 The proposal structure is versatile and allows for holders of Luna (those who have an interest in the long-term viability of the network) to voice their opinion on both blockchain parameter updates as well as future development of the Terra protocol.

-Check the [Governance section of the `terracli` Reference](../terracli/governance.md) to see examples of how to participate in the Governance process.
+Check the [Governance section of the `terrad` Reference](../terrad/governance.md) to see examples of how to participate in the Governance process.

 ## Concepts